EnergyInnovation/eps-us/docs/fuels.md

 The fuels sheet in the model is where certain properties of fuels are set, such as the costs and pollutant emissions intensities of different fuels in different sectors.
 Additionally, changes in imports and exports of fuels to/from the modeled region and associated cash flows, as well as fuel production, are calculated here (except for electricity, which is handled in the [Electricity sector](electricity-sector-main.html)).
 Cross-sector policies, such as the carbon tax, fuel taxes, reductions of BAU subsidies, fuel price deregulation, and policy-driven reductions in fuel exports are included on this sheet.

+## BAU Fuel Price Input data

+We take in BAU fuel costs as input data (in `BFPaT BAU Pretax Fuel Price by Sector`).
+These are pre-tax prices, as BAU carbon taxes and other BAU taxes on fuel (e.g. sales taxes, value added taxes, excise taxes, etc.) are entered using other input variables.
+On the other hand, these pre-tax fuel prices do include any BAU subsidies, insofar as they affect the price seen by fuel purchasers.
+Most subsidies affecting fuel prices are applied upstream of the energy purchaser, such as subsidies for natural gas drilling or for utilities' wind electricity generation.

+BAU fuel costs vary by sector in many cases- for example, electricity is charged at a different rate for transportation, residential buildings, commercial buildings, and for industry.
+(Residential buildings and commercial buildings are treated as separate sectors in this calculation, so they may be assigned different fuel prices.)
+Therefore, the input data may specify different prices for the same fuel in different sectors.
+The relevant sectors are transportation, electricity, residential buildings, commercial buildings, industry, and district heating and hydrogen.

+### Fuel Subscript Mapping

+Even though BAU fuel prices and taxes are subscripted by fuel and by sector, they use the `All Fuels` subscript.
+At times in the calculations below, we must map these values onto variables for the different sectors because each sector uses its own fuel type subscript (e.g., `Transportation Fuel`, `Buildings Fuel`, etc.), and we must tell Vensim which fuels (which are members of the `All Fuels` subscript) correspond to those in each of the sector-specific fuel subscripts.

+This is the problem that subranges in Vensim exist to solve, and at one time, we did implement all sector-specific fuel sets as subranges of the `All Fuels` subscript.
+Unfortunately, we learned that Vensim's `ALLOCATE AVAILABLE` function, which is used a number of times in the EPS to make price-based decisions, is not compatible with allocating things across subranges; it can only allocate across elements of a single, complete subscript.
+This limitation of the important `ALLOCATE AVAILABLE` function forces us to implement sector-specific fuel subscripts and map values across subscripts.

 # Fuel Emissions Intensities, Costs, and Taxes

 ## Setting Pollutant Emissions Intensities